 I fished with all types of reels and got experience using spinning, baitcasting, spincast and fly fishing reels.
 Like most anglers I started out with a Zebco spincast reel and as I gained experience I moved on to other types.

-- KastKing Summer and Centron Spinning Reel
+- KastKing Centron Spinning Reel

 - Penn Battle II Spinning Fishing Reel